cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 # Publishing to vivo Mini Games

-Starting with __v2.0.5__, Cocos Creator officially supports the release of games to the __vivo Mini Games__.
-It takes just a single click with Cocos Creator to publish to the vivo Mini Game.
-This document is currently written on the basis of **v2.0.6**, which is the lowest recommended version to use.
-If you are using v2.0.5, it is recommended to upgrade to v2.0.6.

 ## Environment Configuration

 - Download [Quick App & vivo Mini Game Debugger](https://minigame.vivo.com.cn/documents/#/lesson/base/environment?id=%E5%AE%89%E8%A3%85vivo%E5%B0%8F%E6%B8%B8%E6%88%8F%E8%B0%83%E8%AF%95%E5%99%A8) and [vivo Mini Game Engine](https://minigame.vivo.com.cn/documents/#/lesson/base/environment?id=%E5%AE%89%E8%A3%85vivo%E5%B0%8F%E6%B8%B8%E6%88%8F%E5%BC%95%E6%93%8E) and install it on your Android device (recommended Android Phone 6.0 or above)